JuanEduardo-dev/Web-Bucassan/README.md

-# Buccasan Clinic Website Development
+# Bucassan Clinic Website Development

-This project involved designing and developing a fully optimized website for **Buccasan Clinic** in Huánuco, Peru.
+This project involved designing and developing a fully optimized website for **Bucassan Clinic** in Huánuco, Peru.
 The objective was to enhance the clinic’s online presence and streamline its operational management.

 ## Key features of the project:
 - **UI/UX Design:** Focused on user-friendly and responsive design to improve the overall experience for clinic visitors.